 Simply put, yes!

-Every company needs someone championing a portfolio approach because every organization’s product or product lines need to support multiple goals, segments, and themes.
+Every company needs someone championing the overall product vision and a portfolio approach because every organization’s product or product lines need to support multiple goals, segments, and themes.
 Product portfolio management isn’t about the size of the portfolio but rather about the craft of managing complexity and delivering the best product outcomes given constraints.
-Product leaders find themselves already doing this work.
+Product leaders must do this work to ensure product performance.

-If your company isn’t convinced they need a Chief Product Officer, ask these questions:
+If your company isn’t sure it needs a Chief Product Officer, consider these questions: